 With over one thousand sailors on more than 60 racing yachts, this five-day race series has an ecological emphasis, donating to ocean floor preservation efforts.
 Bearing the name of Swiss luxury watchmaker Richard Mille, a principal partner who produces an uncommonly valuable precision timepiece as a prize, the famously spirited Nikki Beach party sets Les Voiles apart from other regattas.
 After several days of intense racing comes a rest or “Lay Day,” with competing crews meeting at the beach for organized games including an aquatic treasure hunt.
 It’s all about the teamwork—on and off the water!

 St. Barts Cata Cup

-Although only the 13th edition, this race is already a classic, drawing a diverse group of water adventurers, from world champions to locals on wave-piercing Formula 18 catamarans.
+Although only having completed its 13th edition, this race is already a classic, drawing a diverse group of water adventurers, from world champions to locals on wave-piercing Formula 18 catamarans.
 There’s an unusually convivial ambiance to this competition—perfectly scheduled on the racing calendar to allow professional participants to finish their season in the tropical sun while launching the island’s busiest social period.